 The factor $8/3 = 2 (1 + 1/N_c)$ stems from the colour structure.
-It ensures that the bag parameter $B$ obtains the value $1$ in vacuum insertion approximation.
-We also indicated the renormalisation scale dependence of the bag parameter; in our analysis we take $\mu = m_b$. \\ Sometimes a different notation for the QCD-corrections and the bag parameter is used in the literature (e.g. by the Flavour Lattice Averaging Group (FLAG): \cite{Aoki:2013ldr}), $(\eta_B, \hat{B})$ instead of $(\hat{\eta}_B, B)$ with
+It ensures that the bag parameter $B$ obtains the value one in vacuum insertion approximation\footnote{The matrix element in Eq.~(\ref{ME1}) can be rewritten, by inserting a complete set of states between the two currents of the operator $Q$, given in Eq.~(\ref{Q}).
+Next this expression is equated to the contribution of the vacuum state only times a correction factor $B$ (bag factor), that corrects for the neglect of all higher states in the sum.
+Setting the bag parameter to one, corresponds to the vacuum insertion approximation.
+Many lattice evaluations show, that this assumption seems to be very well justified \cite{Bazavov:2016nty}.
+The remaining matrix elements of the form $\langle \Bs | \bar s^\alpha \gamma_\mu (1- \gamma_5) b^\alpha | 0 \rangle $ are proportioanl to $f_{B_s} p_\mu$, where $p_\mu$ is the four-momentum of the $\Bs$ meson.}.
+We also indicated the renormalisation scale dependence of the bag parameter; in our analysis we take $\mu = m_b$. \\ Sometimes a different notation for the QCD corrections and the bag parameter is used in the literature (e.g. by the Flavour Lattice Averaging Group (FLAG): \cite{Aoki:2013ldr}), $(\eta_B, \hat{B})$ instead of $(\hat{\eta}_B, B)$ with

 The parameter $\hat{B}$ has the advantage of being renormalisation scale and scheme independent. \\ A commonly used Standard Model prediction of $\Delta M_s$ was given by \cite{Lenz:2011ti}